SLPVH/slp-rewards/README.md

 You can configure the e-commerce website demo to use any SLP token!
 You will have to provide a Token ID, funding address, and a funding wif.

-### config.json:
+### config.json (Server Config):
 slp-rewards/config.json

-* Port: The port at which to run the SLP Rewards server
+* Port: The port at which to run the SLP Rewards server.
+Default should be fine, change as needed

 * RestURL: THe url of the server running a BCH REST node.
+Default should be fine, change as needed

-* TokenID: The ID of the token you want to use on the Reward Server
+* TokenID: The ID of the token you want to use on the Reward Server.
+If you have a token created, put the token ID here.
+Otherwise, run the "Create New Token" endpoint under "Endpoints" later in the readme.

-* FundingAddress: The BCH address used to fund the token for the server (For minting endpoint, assumption is that this address has the minting baton for the token)
+* FundingAddress: The address, in SLP format, used to fund the token for the server (For minting endpoint, assumption is that this address has the minting baton for the token).
+This address should have some BCH on it.
+This must be filled in before running the server.

-* FundingWif: The BCH Private Key used to fund the token for the server
+* FundingWif: The compressed WIF Private Key of the above address.
+This must be filled in before running the server.

-* tokensPerDollar: How many tokens someone gets per dollar.
-Ie if this is set to 5, and someone spends $2, they get 10 tokens
+* TokensPerDollar: How many tokens someone gets per dollar in the demo.
+Ie if this is set to 5, and someone spends $2, they get 10 tokens.

 ```javascript
 {